 The iFLEX solution alone focuses on engaging end-customers and prosumers to participate in demand response programs through automated management of flexibility.
 To ensure its replication at the EU level, the iFLEX Assistant is designed in a way so that it can be exploited in continuously evolving market structures as well as under possible conflicting incentive scenarios.
 Moreover, the iFLEX solution is customizable such that it can manage consumer incentives while managing the flexibility to be used for the grid as well.
-For instance, the iFLEX Assistant can manage DR according to site-level incentives including self-consumption and dynamic tariff, while offering a part of available flexibility to the grid if the market revenue of flexibility offsets the local savings.
-However, to validate this functionality encompassing holistic energy and flexibility services, the consumers equipped with iFLEX Assistants need to participate in flexibility markets and trade flexibility potential.
+For instance, the iFLEX Assistant can manage DR according to site-level incentives including self-consumption and dynamic tariff, while offering a part of available flexibility to the grid if the market revenue of flexibility services, the consumers equipped with iFLEX Assistants need to participate in flexibility markets and trade flexibility potential.

-In this context, the iFLEX Assistant prototype, in addition to the actual pilot site in Helsinki, is also planned to be piloted in the Oulu PED area (MAKING-CITY project).
+In the Finnish pilot, iFLEX assistants have been piloted in two separate pilot buildings.
+First, the HOAS apartment building pilot is located in Helsinki, where the flexibility in the system is achieved through a centralized heating system that handles both space heating and heating of domestic hot water.
+Secondly, the iFLEX Assistant prototype has been piloted in a supermarket pilot building in co-operation with MAKING-CITY project.
 The site-level flexibility potentials will be aggregated and offered to the OneNet platform.
-The OneNet developed a single platform that, through a variety of markets, enables universal participation of network operators and flexibility providers to coordinate close to real time and trade flexibility for power balance and congestion management.
+OneNet developed a single platform that, through a variety of markets, enables universal participation of network operators and flexibility providers to coordinate close to real time the trade of flexibility for power balance and congestion management.
 During this process, the centralized components such as flexibility register, and TSO-DSO coordination platform perform necessary checks, gather information, and optimize the network operation in question.

 To this end, the iFLEX Assistant is first integrated to the pilot building's BEMS and then interfaced to aggregation and TSO/DSO market platforms in the OneNet.
 This cooperation enables viewing the whole flexibility chain originating from the end-user to multiple markets in relation to incentive mechanism and competitive procurement.
 The incentives include sustainability, energy cost savings, congestion, and network management.
-The cooperation with the OneNet also validates the iFLEX Assistant in a large-scale deployment, i.e., universal flexibility market environment, thus signifying the future market needs that can be used to develop business strategy.
+The cooperation with OneNet also validates the iFLEX Assistant in a large-scale deployment, i.e., universal flexibility market environment, thus signifying the future market needs that can be used to develop business strategy.